In line with the English Language Education curriculum framework,

 publishing our school newspaper, puppetry and drama.

-“English Week”, which is a yearly programme, provides
+“English Week”, which is a yearly programme, provides students with

-with opportunities for reading some famous classic
+opportunities for reading some famous classic stories and participating in

-doing some language arts activities like songs,
+language arts activities like songs, rhymes and role-plays.

 Our school has employed a NET to form a collaborative workforce